 The purpose of this course is to enable students to assess family systems, to develop knowledge of current family life demographics, and to examine various clinical family assessment techniques and tools.
 Lectures, discussions, assessments, and experiential methods are used to help students gain an understanding of marriage and family styles, symptomatology, and interviewing and assessment techniques.
 A study of healthy and dysfunctional families is included.
 The courses COUN6301 COUN6302, COUN6303 and COUN6350 OR COUN6351 are prerequisites for all other counseling courses.

-This course examines the theoretic and practical foundations of the family systems approach to marital and family therapy.
+This course examines the theoretic and practical foundations of the family systems approach to marital and family counseling.
 The major theorists, theories, models, and practices are examined.
-The primary focus is upon the theories, principles, and language which support the numerous marriage and family therapy models.
+The primary focus is upon the theories, principles, and language which support the numerous marriage and family counseling models.
 The courses COUN6301 COUN6302, COUN6303 and COUN6351 OR COUN6350 are prerequisites for all other counseling courses.

-This course is designed to provide students with an overview of brief approaches to marriage and family therapy.
+This course is designed to provide students with an overview of brief approaches to individual, marriage, and family counseling.
 Special attention is given to solution-focused and selected depth-oriented models and their practical application in the ministry setting.
 Students should come prepared to spend extensive time participating in live supervision using each of these selected models.
 Non-counseling majors must have taken a prerequisite course, COUN5202 Counseling in Ministry, before taking this course.

 This course is designed as a comprehensive overview of mental and behavioral disorders and problems affecting children and adolescents.
 Students will acquire knowledge of the DSM-5 classification system as it pertains to various childhood disorders.
 Emphasis is placed on diagnostic techniques, etiology, and the primary treatment strategies for the disorders and problems studied.
 The course is designed to help students develop effectively as practitioners working with children, adolescents, and their families.
 This course is taught from a systemic perspective.

-Students study a variety of leading contemporary theories of marriage and pre-marriage therapy from a systematic approach.
+Students study a variety of leading contemporary theories of marriage and pre-marriage counseling from a systematic approach.
 Concurrent emphasis is placed on mastery of the techniques used within each of those theories.
-Students will develop a personal model of marriage and pre-marriage therapy including assessment, treatment planning, interventions, and follow-up.
+Students will develop a personal model of marriage and pre-marriage counseling including assessment, treatment planning, interventions, and follow-up.
 Non-counseling majors must have taken a prerequisite course, COUN5202 Counseling in Ministry, before taking this course.